MrMikeX/crud_app/README.md

 # crud_app
-I made a CRUD app on Visual Studio Code based on Nodejs, Express and MySQL.
+I made a CRUD app in Visual Studio Code based on Nodejs, Express and MySQL.
-To Run the crud app you need to install in Visual Code the following packages:
+To Run the crud app you need to install the following packages on server folder:
 1. cors (**npm install cors**)
 2. dotenv (**npm install dotenv**)
 3. express (**npm install express --save**)